waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Ilex Forest - Farfetch'd Puzzle
 - **Objective:** Guide the lost FARFETCH'D to the apprentice at (7, 28) to get HM01 CUT.
-- **Verified Mechanics:**
+- **Verified Mechanics (as of Turn #17462):**
     - **Sound (Stepping on Twigs):** Makes the Farfetch'd turn to face the sound.
-Does NOT cause it to move.
+It does NOT cause it to move from its tile.
-    - **Direct Interaction:** Causes the Farfetch'd to squawk and then disappear from the map, failing the puzzle.
+    - **Direct Interaction:** Causes the Farfetch'd to squawk and then disappear from the map, failing and resetting the puzzle.
     - **Resetting:** Leaving the map (e.g., to the Azalea Gate) and re-entering causes the Farfetch'd to respawn at its starting position.
-- **Current Hypothesis (based on apprentice's clue):** The apprentice said, "It runs off if you step on a twig from behind it."
+- **Current Hypothesis (to be tested):** The apprentice said, "It runs off if you step on a twig from behind it."
 This is the key.
-I must use sound to manipulate the Farfetch'd's orientation so that I can then step on a twig that is *behind* it, causing it to move forward.
+I must use sound to manipulate the Farfetch'd's orientation so that I can then step on a twig that is *behind* its new facing direction, causing it to move forward.
+This must be tested systematically.

 ### Ruins of Alph Puzzle
 - **Objective:** Solve the sliding stone panel puzzle.